randomcamel/cdoherty-code-test/README.md

 - The `scope` gem.

-## Why do I need to install a gem?
+## What's the gem for?

-Like its kindred Perl and Python, Ruby has a global interpreter lock which means that Ruby threads are interpreter-scheduled ("green") threads, entirely invisible to the operating system.
+Like its kindred Python--and Perl, [sort of](http://perldoc.perl.org/threads.html)--Ruby has a global interpreter lock which means that Ruby threads are interpreter-scheduled ("green") threads, entirely invisible to the operating system.
 You can spawn as many Ruby threads as you like, and you'll only be using a single CPU.
 (Threads in the JRuby interpreter are CPU-scheduled JVM threads, but requiring that you use a specific Ruby implementation seemed a bit much.)
 You can see this in action, if you change the GraphBuilder's `:in_processes` parameter to Parallel to `:in_threads`, then run the script again.

 This means that to go multi-core in Ruby, you have to spawn multiple Unix processes.
 Coordinating work between Unix processes is: